 Learn how to make your account as secure as possible.

-What to do if you think your account has been hacked.
+What to do if you think your account has been compromised.

-How to stop someone using your photo or personal information on Kik.
+How to report someone using your photo or personal information on Kik.

 Key safety links